immuta/tap-zenefits/README.md

 ## Setup :: Developers

+If you are already familiar with `Python Poetry` and `python-dotenv` the next few sections of this readme do not contain any new information; follow the standard setup process.

+### Dependencies and Virtualenvs

 - Install: [Python Poetry](https://python-poetry.org/)
   - Poetry handles dependencies and virtual environments
 - After pulling the repo run `poetry install`
-  - Ensures all dependencies are the correct version
+  - This ensures all dependencies and virtualenvs are the correct version

+### Environment Variables

 - `python-dotenv` is included to handle environment variables
 - A `.env` file will be created if one doesn't exist
   - **Never** add `.env` to version control
 - Add private environment variables to the `.env` file if necessary
 - The `.gitignore` file includes `.env` by default

+### Add native Poetry virtualenv support to VS Code (optional)

 - VS Code can be configured to support Poetry virtual environments natively
   - This only needs to be done once
   - Add the following to the VS Code `settings.json` file, or use the `settings` gui: